Plays

 Charlie: Naw, go ‘way!

-Charlie: Yes, they’re tiresome, not caring for me, too busy being younger, and me just 24.
-Already rejected, imagine that…
+Charlie: Yes, they’re tiresome, not caring for me, keeping me out, keeping me out, and busy being younger, me just 24, already rejected… Imagine that!

 Jake: (zooming back in) Ànd angry?